DraconicLogic/NC-News-API/README.md

 ### App

 The app for this API is hosted on Heroku.
-You can try it [here](https://draconiclogic-nc-news.herokuapp.com/)
+You can try it at [https://draconiclogic-nc-news.herokuapp.com/](https://draconiclogic-nc-news.herokuapp.com/)

 ### Author